-The Free Application for Federal Student Assistance (FAFSA) - This is the federal application required for all applicants that are U.S. citizens or permanent residents who wish to establish eligibility for financial aid offered by the United States Department of Education (Title IV), the United States Department of Health and Human Services (Title VII), and for any school funds.
+1. The Free Application for Federal Student Assistance (FAFSA) - This is the federal application required for all applicants that are U.S. citizens or permanent residents who wish to establish eligibility for financial aid offered by the United States Department of Education (Title IV), the United States Department of Health and Human Services (Title VII), and for any school funds.

-FAFSA on the Web is the U.S. Department of Education website where you can complete and submit your FAFSA online.
+Student Aid.gov is the U.S. Department of Education website where you can complete and submit your FAFSA online.
 The application is free.

-An FSA ID is a username and password you need to log in to and sign the FAFSA online.
+An FSA ID is the username and password you need to log in to and sign the FAFSA online.
 If you do not already have a FSA ID, you can create a FSA ID online.
 This is your electronic signature for FAFSA and Renewal FAFSA on the Web.
-It can also be used to access your Title IV federal student aid history online (select "Financial Aid Review").
+It can also be used to access your Title IV federal student aid history online (select "Manage Loans").

 At this same website, you can complete a Renewal FAFSA if you applied for federal student aid last year.
-Be sure to keep a copy of your FAFSA on the Web application before you submit it.